jamescherti/vim-hjklmode/README.md

 ## Introduction

-The Vim plugin hjklmode.vim will help you to **break the habit** of using the keys that make you move your hand away from the touch type position.
+The Vim plugin hjklmode will help you to **break the habit** of using the keys that make you move your hand away from the touch type position.

-It will disable the keys: Backspace, +, -, Insert, Delete, Home, End, Page Up and Page Down, Arrows and Escape (Backspace and Escape keys will only be disabled in Vim GUI mode because terminal emulators receive the same character for \<Ctrl-[> / \<Esc> and \<Ctrl-H> / \<Backspace>).
+It will disable the keys: Backspace, +, -, Insert, Delete, Home, End, Page Up and Page Down, Arrows and Escape (Backspace and Escape keys will only be disabled in Vim GUI mode because terminal emulators receive the same character for \<Ctrl-[> and \<Esc>).

 It will also allow you to use hjkl navigation in all Vim modes:
 - **hjkl** in normal mode.